With numerous approaches to implementing an access management system, selecting the most suitable one for your organization can be daunting.

 - Role-centric.
 Attributes are added to constrain roles.
 In such a model, attributes are added to reduce rather than expand user permissions.

-In addition, there’s a method called next generation access control (NGAC) developed by NIST.
+In addition, thereโs a method called next generation access control (NGAC) developed by NIST.
 NGAC addresses the limitations of existing access control models and provides more granular, dynamic, and context-aware access control capabilities.
-It’s implementation is similar to attribute-based access control but has a more refined approach to policies.
-For example, NGAC supports several types of policies simultaneously, including ones that are applied both in the local environment and in the network.
+Its implementation is similar to the attribute-based access control model, but has a more refined approach to policies.
+For example, NGAC supports several types of policies simultaneously, including those applied both in the local environment and in the network.

-- Privileged access management (PAM) in Syteca enables you to granularly review and manage access permissions for privileged and regular users in your network.
-Syteca’s PAM functionality can help your organization optimize privileged user management and configure a comfortable access request and approval workflow.
+- Privileged access management (PAM) enables you to granularly review and manage access permissions for privileged and regular users in your network.
+Syteca can help your organization configure satisfactory access request and approval workflows, as well as monitor and review privileged user activity.
+Due to our Web Connection Manager, Syteca lets you initiate secure privileged sessions directly through the web browser without installing any client software, making remote access quick and secure.

-- Password management in Syteca allows you to securely create and deliver passwords and secrets to users, provide one-time access, and automate password rotation for Windows and Active Directory accounts.
+- Password management allows you to securely create and deliver passwords and secrets to users, provide one-time access, and automate password rotation.
 All passwords and secrets are stored in an encrypted, well-secured vault.

-Syteca has a set of other useful features to help you enhance your organization’s cybersecurity:
+In addition to providing secure access, Syteca offers several other useful features to help you enhance your organization’s cybersecurity:

-- Syteca’s user activity monitoring (UAM) functionality allows you to monitor and record user actions in a screen-capture format alongside useful metadata, such as names of active applications, visited websites, and executed commands.
+- User activity monitoring (UAM) allows you to monitor and record user actions in a screen-capture or full-motion video format backed by useful metadata, such as launched applications, visited websites, and executed commands.
 You can export recorded fragments or whole user sessions for incident investigation.
+To protect confidential user data and meet privacy requirements, Syteca offers real-time sensitive data masking and pseudonymization capabilities.

 Access management is an essential component of any reliable security system.
 Both the RBAC and ABAC models have their advantages and disadvantages.
-Whether you prefer one over the other or decide to combine them, it’s also important to consider how to securely authenticate users and manage their access privileges.
+RBAC offers simplicity and clarity, while ABAC provides flexibility and precision.
+When choosing between role-based access control vs. attribute-based access control, it’s also important to consider how to most efficiently manage access privileges.
+Proper tools can help you securely authenticate users, continuously monitor their activity, and promptly respond to anomalies.

 Ready to try Syteca?
 Access the Demo now!